SignalK/signalk.github.io/_developers/subscription_protocol.md

 A gauge-type display for just one or a few data items for the 'self' vessel should be able to specify that it only wants those items for the self vessel.

-This can be achieved by a default WebSockets connection `/signalk/stream`, then sending a JSON message:
+This can be achieved by a default WebSocket connection `/signalk/stream`, then sending a JSON message:

 ```json
 {